 2. Wool Trousers

 Wool trousers are seriously underrated.
 They’re just old fashioned enough to look classic, but also carry a contemporary, cultured look.
-They’re a step up from jeans as everyday legwear, and so look great as part of both casual and business casual outfits.
+They’re a step up from jeans as everyday legwear, and therefore look great as part of both casual and business casual outfits.

 Colour wise and pattern wise, anything from a light grey to navy, in solid colours or thin checks will do nicely.